 What's On Their Minds?

-As presidential election time approaches again in 2012, we’ll be seeing signs, bumper stickers, or ads for political candidates everywhere.
-Turn on the TV or radio or surf the Web and you're sure to face an onslaught of messages on everything from health care, the economy, jobs, and housing, to war abroad and the energy crisis.
+In every election season, we see signs, bumper stickers, and ads for political candidates everywhere.
+Turn on the TV or radio or surf online and there's an onslaught of messages on everything from health care, the economy, and jobs, to war abroad and climate change.

 Knowing what kids think about these issues and how they might affect your family is important.
-Talking about it not only helps to promote learning and develop critical thinking skills, but also lets you clarify any misconceptions your kids may have or calm any fears about the future.
+Talking about it not only helps to promote learning and develop critical thinking skills, but also lets you clear up misconceptions your kids may have or calm any fears about the future.

 Talk About It